History of the Lab

 The Oceanographic Institute maintained a substantial research effort throughout the 1950s and 1960s.
 The research conducted by the faculty and graduate students was intended to be interdisciplinary, balancing fundamental investigations of the productivity of tropical continental-shelf waters in the northeastern Gulf of Mexico with applied research on practical problems of the commercial and sport fisheries and the use of other marine resources.

 In addition to the laboratory building—divided into a wet laboratory classroom and a room of research cubicles for use by staff, faculty, and graduate students—facilities included large concrete seawater tanks for keeping marine animals, a large pool 70 x 50 ft, 7 ft deep) constructed in 1954 to keep dolphins, a faculty residence building, a boathouse-shop, and a 300-foot concrete pier for docking small boats.
 The laboratory was equipped with five power boats (22 to 38 ft) and several skiffs.

 Other marine stations maintained by Florida State University until 1954 included one at Mayport, on the St. Johns River near Jacksonville, which conducted research related to the menhaden and shrimp fisheries and oceanographic problems of the Gulf Stream and the mouth of the St. John's River, and one on Mullet Key at the mouth of Tampa Bay, which studied red tide.

-In 1966 FSU formed the Department of Oceanography on campus, and the Oceanographic Institute was closed.
+In 1966, FSU formed the Department of Oceanography on campus, and the Oceanographic Institute was closed.
 A new facility was built across the harbor and further to the west on land donated to Florida State University by Ed Ball, President of the St. Joe Paper Company.
-This facility was known as the Edward Ball Marine Laboratory.
+This facility opened in 1968 and was known as the Edward Ball Marine Laboratory.